|

 N

-Naad: The divind sound or music which is heard at a high spiritual level, mostly during meditation.
+Naad: The divind sound or music which is heard at a high spiritual level, mostly

 Narmada (Pron.
 Narmadaa): A holy river.